Away colours: History in European football

 In England in 1890, the Football League, which had been formed two years earlier, ruled that no two member teams could register similar colours, so as to avoid clashes.
 This rule was later abandoned in favour of one stipulating that all teams must have a second set of shirts in a different colour available.
 Initially the home team was required to change colours in the event of a clash, but in 1921 the rule was amended to require the away team to change.

 In 1927 the Scottish Football Association decreed a different solution, whereby home teams wore white shorts and away teams black shorts, but this rule was rescinded in 1929.

 It is normal for individual competitions to specify that all outfield players on a team must wear the same colours, though the Law states only "The two teams must wear colours that distinguish them from each other and the match officials".
 In the event of a colour clash, the away team must change to a different colour.

 Away kits were often worn by both teams in English FA Cup matches.
 Until 1989–90, its competition rules stated: "Where the colours of the two competing clubs are similar, both clubs must change unless alternative arrangements are mutually agreed by the competing clubs".
 Clubs sometimes needed to find makeshift third kits for their players.
-Many FA Cup finals were played under these rules, the last being the 1982 Final and replay.
-In European competition, the 1968 European Cup Final was played under similar rules.
+Many FA Cup finals were played under these rules, the last being the 1982 final and its replay.
+In European competition, the 1968 European Cup final was played under similar rules.

 The old FA Cup rules, with almost identical wording, are still used in semis and finals by many county and district football associations in England.